gluster/glusterd2/doc/testing.md

 ## Functional Tests

-Functional tests (a.k.a black-box testing) are to be placed in the `func_test` package in the root of the source repo.
+Functional tests (a.k.a black-box testing) are to be placed in the `e2e` package in the root of the source repo. `e2e` stands for end to end testing (borrowed from etcd and kubernetes).
 These tests will interact with live instances of glusterd2 process or cluster just like how a user would.
 These tests should not import any of glusterd's packages or make assumptions about implementation details.